 Providing grants to support children and young people aged 10 -16 with their emotional health and mental wellbeing.
 Open to local community groups, projects and individuals via sponsor agencies to promote resilience and the emotional health and mental wellbeing.

 Individual grants between £500- £2,000 and up to £6,000 per group activitiy

-The panel will be reviewing applications on the 13th April 2021
+The panel will be reviewing applications the week commencing 13th July 2021